jcarletto27/magisk_module_motionsense_mod/README.md

 ## OsloBridger App
-It is possible to send a service intent of "com.jcarletto.oslobridger.TOGGLE_SERVICE" which will activate the service without needing to load up the UI.
+It is possible to send a service intent from Tasker with an action of "com.jcarletto.oslobridger.TOGGLE_SERVICE" which will activate the service without needing to load up the UI.

+## V1.1.0
+I've changed the OsloBridger App to now allow for selecting a task from Tasker.
+Make sure "Allow External Access" is checked in the Tasker Misc Preferences.
+If No task is picked it will still send the normal Broadcast intents for active gestures.

 ### Sensor Settings:
 #### Trigger Distance: